The 2022 Tree of Remembrance

-Mahatma Ghandi wrote ‘You don’t know who is important in life until you actually lose them’, and we’ve lost many dear loved ones in recent years.
+‘You don’t know who is important in life until you actually lose them’, and we’ve lost many dear loved ones in recent years.
+(Attr Mahatma Ghandi)

-This year's Rotary President Richard Lees said "I do hope that the People of Pershore will be able to rise above everything that seems to have hit us during 2021.
-Pershore did just that when we responded to the appeal to help Ukraine and raised over £5,000.
-This Christmas, the Tree of Remembrance Appeal raised nearly £4,000 and £1,320 has been donated to each of Acorns Children's Hospice, Alzheimer's Society and St. Richard's Hospice.
+Rotary President David Wickins said "I do hope that the People of Pershore will be able to respond in the way they have done in previous years, despite all the international troubles.
+Our 2022 appeal raised nearly £4,000 and £1,320 was donated to each of Acorns Children's Hospice, Alzheimer's Society and St. Richard's Hospice.
 Thank you Pershore!"

 The History